-For adding either an approved test kit/assay to a previously approved instrument (Replacement Reagent Policy), or a new instrument family member to a previously approved instrument family (Instrument Family Policy), please refer to the GHWP guidance document on The Replacement Reagent and Instrument Family Policy.
+For adding either a registered test kit/assay to a previously registered instrument (Replacement Reagent Policy), or a new instrument family member to a previously registered instrument family (Instrument Family Policy), please refer to the GHWP guidance document on The Replacement Reagent and Instrument Family Policy.

-454 8.3 Simplified Change Management of Software as Medical Devices
+430 8.3 Simplified Change Management of SaMD/ SiMD

 Given the need to frequently update and localise software, a simplified change management framework can enable agile modifications while maintaining a high-level of safety.
-Changes to software as medical devices can be managed by restricting the scope that needs regulatory review, limiting it to changes that relate to major functions, such as analysis algorithms (analysis methods), development language, operating environment, or communication functions.
-Other changes can be reasonably reported after the modifications have been implemented (South Korea - Regulations on Approval, Notification, Review of Medical Devices, June-2023)
+Changes to SaMD/SiMD can be managed by restricting the scope that needs regulatory review, limiting it to changes that relate to major functions, such as analysis algorithms (analysis methods), development language, operating environment, or communication functions.
+Other changes can be reasonably reported after the modifications have been implemented.
+(South Korea - Regulations on Approval, Notification, Review of Medical Devices, June-2023) 438 Note: In case of SiMD, the effect of the change to the whole medical device should be 439 considered.